albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/Alarm_system/IoT_Central_App.md

-# Creating a new device template for IoT Central
+# Creating a new IoT Central application template

-You have already created an IoT Central Application in Lab 1.
-For this scenario, you will need to add a new Interface so that a command to trigger the alert system can be sent to the device.
+You have already created an IoT Central Application in [Lab 1](../../Lab1_MonitoryourPlan/IoTCentral/Create_app_IoTCentral.md).
+For this scenario, you will need to add a new interface to your device template so that a command to trigger the alert system can be sent to the device.

-## Sorry will commit the rest of the changes just a second :S

-## Create Device Template
+## Create a new device template

-As seen in Lab 1, device types are defined using templates - these specify the capabilities of the device including the telemetry that can be received from the device, and commands that can be sent to it.
+As seen previously, device types are defined using templates - these specify the capabilities of the device including the telemetry that can be received from the device, and commands that can be sent to it.

 We have already created a device template that receives temperature, humidity, air pressure, soil moisture and light conditions from your sensor device.
 You will need to define a new template that has these values on it, as well as a new command that communicates to the raspberry pi when the plant needs to be watered.